 The Sorcerer's Widow is the twelfth novel in the Ethshar fantasy series.
-The series started out at Del Rey, then moved to Tor, but the last few were written as on-line serials and then published by Wildside Press.
+The series started out at Del Rey, then moved to Tor, and finally to Wildside Press.
+Some of them, including this one, were written as on-line serials before being published by Wildside.

 The serials worked like this:

 - I posted a chapter.